Mixed Migration in the Americas

 Many of those who attempt to cross the border die or end up in the hands of criminal gangs or individuals, with women particularly vulnerable to sexual abuse or being forced into prostitution.

-In an effort to monitor the border and identify asylum seekers and refugees, UNHCR in 2003, established an office in Tapachula in Mexico, close to the border with Guatemala.
+In an effort to monitor the border and identify asylum seekers and refugees, UNHCR established an office in Tapachula in Mexico in 2003, close to the border with Guatemala.
 Since then, hundreds of people have filed asylum applications in the city, mostly from Central America but also including significant numbers of Colombians, Bangladeshis, Eritreans, Ethiopians and Somalis.
 About 40 per cent of the asylum applications submitted in Mexico are lodged with the office in Tapachula.

 Providing effective protection to refugees caught up in mixed migratory flows in the Caribbean Sea is also quite a challenge.
 In terms of numbers, Dominicans, Cubans and Haitians consistently dominate the mixed flows of migrants and refugees heading north.

 News on Asylum and Migration in Americas